pabshazon/textClassifier/README.md

 ## update on 4/8/2018 ##
 Script have been updated to pyhton3.
-Obsoletes references to 3rd party libraries have been updated to recent versions.
+Obsolete references to 3rd party libraries have been updated to recent versions.